Krylovsentry/jira-log/README.md

 # jira-log

-Add folder to global variables for using anywhere :alien:
+Add folder to global(environment) variables for using anywhere :alien: